 Cool Season Timing for Spring and Fall

-For Cool Season Vegetables, the best timing for transplanting seedlings outside in spring and fall is when the temperature is no lower than 40˚F and no higher than 70˚F and the plants have been hardened off by acclimating to the outdoor environment.
+For Cool Season Vegetables or to know how to grow in winter check out this blog post for the best timing for transplanting seedlings outside in spring and fall is when the temperature is no lower than 40˚F and no higher than 70˚F and the plants have been hardened off by acclimating to the outdoor environment.
 Know your last frost date for spring and plant 6-8 weeks before that date.
 Also know your first frost date for the fall to plant cool season crops 6-8 weeks before that date to let the roots establish before the cold.

 It’s important to transplant small seedlings before or after any expected rainstorms and be prepared to protect your seedlings from wind or extreme cold to give them their best chance of thriving in their new home.